pimutils/khal/doc/source/configspec.rst

 .. object:: print_new

-    after adding a new event, what should be printed
+    After adding a new event, what should be printed to standard out?
+The whole event in text form, the path to where the event is now saved or nothing?

       :type: option, allowed values are *event*, *path* and *False*
       :default: False